Adullam: History

+Chalcolithic period

+Surface finds of late Chalcolithic pottery have been recovered from Tel Adullam and the archaeological site at the foot of the tell.
+Further evidence of human activity from this period has not been discovered through excavation.

 Late Bronze Age, Iron Age and Hebrew Bible

 The "Adullam" mentioned in the Hebrew Bible is thought to be identical with Tell Sheikh Madkhur.
 The so-called "Biblical period", for time reference-sake, has been referred to by historians and archaeologists as the Late Bronze Age and the Iron Age, meaning, the Late Canaanite and Israelite periods, respectively.
 A.F.
 Rainey recognized Adullam (Kh. esh-Sheikh Madhkûr) as a Late Bronze Age site.

-Adullam is referred to in the Hebrew Bible as being one of the royal cities of the Canaanites, and is listed along with the cities Jarmuth and Socho as occupying a place in the region geographically known as the Shefelah, or what is a place of transition between the mountainous region and the coastal plains.
+By the Iron Age, Adullam is referred to in the Hebrew Bible as being one of the royal cities of the Canaanites, and is listed along with the cities Jarmuth and Socho as occupying a place in the region geographically known as the Shefelah, or what is a place of transition between the mountainous region and the coastal plains.

 It was here that Judah, the son of Jacob (Israel), came when he left his father and brothers in Migdal Eder.
 Judah befriended a certain Hirah, an Adullamite.
 In Adullam, Judah met his first wife (unnamed in the Book of Genesis), the daughter of Shuah.

 During the period of the Israelite conquest of the land of Canaan, Adullam was one of many city-states with independent and sovereign kings.
 According to the same biblical source, the king of Adullam was slain by Joshua and the Israelites during their conquest of the land.
 The immediate lands were, by what was thought to be a "divine act" of casting lots, given as a tribal inheritance to the progeny of Judah.